tnichols217/notes/APBiology/7/Notes/Activities/3 - Allele and Phenotype Frequencies in Rock Pocket Mouse.md

 	1. $dd=5\%$
 	2. $Dd=34\%$
 	3. $DD=61\%$
 5. Dark colored, as on the light colored ground, there is still a whole 20% of dark colored mice, whilst on the dark ground, there is only 5% light colored mice.
+This likely means that dark ground has a higher pressure to have dark colored fur
+6. Their visibility to predators and therefore survival before reproduction
+7.